 Cerebral Palsy Injury Lawyer Pittsburgh, PA

 Experienced Medical Malpractice Attorney Representing Birth Injury Victims in Allegheny County, Butler County, Westmoreland County, and Throughout Western PA

 Cerebral palsy is not one condition, but a group of conditions that affect the part of the brain that regulates muscle control and balance.
 If you have a child suffering from cerebral palsy, this information is not news to you, but it still may be a devastating realization that your infant’s life will never again be the same.
 If your child has cerebral palsy due to an avoidable birth injury, due to medical malpractice, contact our Pittsburgh cerebral palsy lawyer today.
 There is no cure for cerebral palsy, and the condition is the most prevalent childhood motor disability.
 While some cases are identified in the womb or soon after birth, others go undetected for months or even years.

-To get answers to Frequently Asked Questions about medical malpractice claims in PA, see the Matzus Law medical malpractice FAQ page.
+To get answers to Frequently Asked Questions about medical malpractice claims in PA, see the Matzus Law LLC medical malpractice FAQ page.

 Common infant symptoms include:

 - Stiffness in the limbs

 Other signs that may indicate the condition include delayed movement and motor skills.
 Some instances of cerebral palsy have no clear cause, while others are clearly related to brain injury before, during, or after birth.
 The damage may be the result of a lack of oxygen to the brain during birth, head injury, or infection.
 Identifying the cause of cerebral palsy is a key component in developing a case related to an individual’s liability.